 Homemade food and fresh products

-When you arrive in Australian, you will not be allowed to bring fresh fruit (apples, bananas, oranges, etc.) or in general any fresh product likely to contain micro-organisms.
+You are not allowed to bring fresh fruit (apples, bananas, oranges, etc.) or any fresh product likely to contain micro-organisms.
 Thus eggs, most plants/seeds, fresh herbs, hazelnuts, walnuts and almonds are prohibited.
-You can forget the homemade cakes and other small dishes that you might have prepared for your trip!
+Forget the homemade cakes and other small dishes that you might have prepared for your trip!

 You cannot bring food from the plane or ship into Australia.